jlu90/Identifying-Womens-Health-Concerns/README.md

 ## Data Dictionary
-The data for all three health domains follows the following format:
+The cleaned and preprocessed data for both domains follows the following format:
 Column | Data Type| Description
 -|-|-
 subreddit| string| Name of subreddit from which the post was obtained